Local Artists will Shine at the Art League Fine Art Show.

 The Wheat Ridge Art League Fine Art Show will be presented during the Carnation Festival in the Anderson Building at Anderson Park, 4355 Field St. Friday, Aug 12th, 4pm-8:45pm; Saturday, Aug.13th, 12pm-8:45pm; and Sunday, Aug.
 14th, 12pm-4pm.

-More than two dozen members of the Wheat Ridge Art League are exhibiting their best pieces – watercolor, oils, pastels, pencil, abstract, modern, still life.
-It’s all there this year, and many, though not all, works of art will be for sale with prices ranging in affordability that makes it easy for a beginning collector to pick up a piece, and hard for a seasoned one to resist.
+Thirty members of the Wheat Ridge Art League will be exhibiting their best pieces.
+Including - watercolors, oils, pastels, pencil and 3D pieces.
+Works of art will be for sale at affordable prices that make it easy for the beginner collector to acquire their first piece and hard for the seasoned connoisseur to resist another purchase.

-The league commissions a judge to present awards to members for their show submissions, from Best in Show to Honorable mentions, and fulfilling the league’s mission to offer its artists, from ametuer to professional, the opportunity to earn recognition for their artwork.
-This year’s judge is Colorado-based artist Tracy Wilson.
+The league has commissioned Keren Roehl to judge and present awards to the members for 2022.
+This will include Best in show to honorable mention.
+This fulfills the leagues mission to offer its artists, from amateur to professional the opportunity to earn recognition for their creativity.

 The public is invited to vote for "People's Choice Award" by filling out a ballot after viewing the exhibition.
 Please come out and see wonderful art work from our very creative artists, Aug 12-15th 2022, in the air-conditioned Anderson Building, at Anderson Park..